egonSchiele/HandsomeSoup/README.markdown

 # HandsomeSoup

-Current Status: Usable but untested (tests coming soon!
-See todo list).
+Current Status: Usable.
+Please file bugs!

 HandsomeSoup is the library I wish I had when I started parsing HTML in Haskell.

 It is built on top of [HXT](http://www.fh-wedel.de/~si/HXmlToolbox/) and adds a few functions that make is easier to work with HTML.

 Most importantly, it adds CSS selectors to HXT.
-The goal of HandsomeSoup is to be a complete CSS2 parser for HXT (it is very close to this right now).
+The goal of HandsomeSoup is to be a complete CSS2 selector parser for HXT.

 ## Install